-The NDHCB uses various staffs, committees and working groups formed by dental hygiene subject matter experts (SMEs) who have current knowledge of curricula in Canadian dental hygiene education, various clinical settings, community health, and administrative settings from all regions across Canada.
+The NDHCB uses various staff, committees and working groups formed by dental hygiene subject matter experts (SMEs) who have current knowledge of curricula in Canadian dental hygiene education, various clinical settings, community health, and administrative settings from all regions across Canada.
 They perform the following Exam development functions

 Eligibility Evaluations: Applicants from non-accredited schools must undergo an eligibility evaluation before they can apply for the exam itself.
 NDHCB staff is responsible to ensure that applications from graduates of non-accredited dental hygiene programs are fairly evaluated and that their education is substantially equivalent to the education of a graduate from an accredited dental hygiene program in Canada.
 This ensures that the applicant has achieved a level of dental hygiene education necessary to write the NDHCE.

 Item Writing: The NDHCB owns a large bank of examination items that has to be refreshed constantly.
 NDHCB Item writers are responsible to develop new items for the NDHCB Item Bank.
 This is done through face-to-face item-writing training sessions facilitated by a representative from the NDHCB Testing Agency and a staff normally in the Ottawa area.
 Participants learn how to develop multiple-choice items using secure online item writing software.
 The items thus produced will then undergo a series of review steps before they appear on an examination.

 Group Reviews: All items newly written undergo a group review before they can be sent for item appraisal.
 These group reviews are also facilitated by a representative from the Testing Agency and they are either done face-to-face or through the use of Web conferencing.

 Examination Committee: This senior NDHCB operational committee is responsible for the final review of all examination items.
 Through the help of a representative from the Testing Agency, the committee is responsible for DH competency-based blueprint development, exam monitoring and standard setting for the exam.